Updated for 2019-2020

 According to the National Honor Society Handbook, membership is: "an honor bestowed upon a student.
 Selection to NHS is a privilege, not a right.
 Students […] provide information to be used by the local selection committee [Faculty Council] to support their candidacy for membership.
 This is not an election, nor is membership automatic simply because a student has achieved the specified level of academic performance [3.8 average or above is required].
 Selection for membership is based on outstanding scholarship, character, leadership, and service.
 Once selected, members have the responsibility to continue to demonstrate these qualities."

 Applications for membership consideration are typically due between the second and third week of September.
 The supporting information that students supply is reviewed by the Faculty Council and then selected students to receive an invitation to join the Dover-Sherborn chapter of the National Honor Society.
-The application form can be downloaded in a Microsoft Word format or a PDF format.
+The application form can be downloaded in a Microsoft Word format or a Google Drive Format.

 NORA ELIZABETH SEARLE COMMUNITY OUTREACH (NESCO)